Skip to content

 The Problem: Too Many LLM Providers, Confusing Configuration

-Hermes Agent supports many LLM backends—DeepSeek, Ollama, Claude, OpenRouter, Alibaba DashScope, and more.
-But here’s the thing: each provider has different setup requirements, different API key locations, and different model name formats.
+Hermes Agent supports many LLM backends—DeepSeek, Ollama, Claude, OpenRouter, and more.
+Each provider has different setup requirements, different API key locations, and different model name formats.

 I made several mistakes: